miker704/Strife/patches.md

       page is done after being signed in.
       '/$/all_other_protected_routes' all other protected routes start with the '/$' url and the core cable of the app runs being able to touch all components if needed.
+      The CORE API has found its proper home to be mounted in the app.
+More details disscussing on what this system does and  how it works will be explained in the future as development of its full intergration has been reached the half way point.

 ### Glitches and bugs Addressed